MrakDun-desu/BlockstackerDocs/README.md

-# Welcome to BlockStacker docs!
+# Welcome to UStacker docs!

-BlockStacker (a current working name) is a stacking game, heavily inspired by **Tetris**.
+UStacker is a stacking game, heavily inspired by **Tetris**.
 Other influences also come from **Tetr.io**, **Jstris** and **osu!** games.

 This game is heavily oriented towards enabling the players to customize their experience - game visuals, sounds and even stats and rules!
-So have a good read and make BlockStacker into the game you would like the most.
+So have a good read and make UStacker into the game *you* would like the most.

 ## Index